grondilu/bitcoin-bash-tools/README.md

 [BIP-0032](https://en.bitcoin.it/wiki/BIP_0032) and its successors BIP-0044,
 BIP-0049 and BIP-0084, are supported by three filters : `xkey`, `ykey` and `zkey`.

-To discourage the handling of keys in plain text, these functions mainly read and print keys in *binary*.
-The base58check version is only read or printed when reading from or writing to a terminal.

 Unless the option `-s` or `-t` is used, these functions read 78 bytes from stdin and interpret these as a serialized extended key.
 Then the